Healthdirect Free Australian health advice you can count on.

 What is a terminal illness?

-The expected course (prognosis) of a terminal illness will be different for everyone.
+The prognosis (expected course) of a terminal illness will be different for everyone.
 Some people may live for weeks, months or even years with their illness.
-If you would like information about your own prognosis, ask your GP or specialist doctor.
+If you would like information about your own prognosis, ask your doctor or specialist.

 What can I do if I've been diagnosed with a terminal illness?

 Learning that you have a terminal illness can be shocking and upsetting.
-You may experience many different emotions including:
+You may have many different emotions including:

 • fear